-15. Executive Advisory Board comments
+15. Joint Executive Advisory Board comments

 15.1.
-Whilst this committee report has not been tabled at EAB, Joint EAB considered a presentation on the context and scope of the Local Plan review at their meeting on 4 December 2023.
+Whilst this report was not tabled at the Joint EAB meeting on 4 December 2023, a presentation was made to the meeting on the context and scope of the Local Plan review.
 The Joint EAB confirmed their understanding of the difference between the current 'review' process compared to any future 'update' process which would entail the full plan-making process and include public participation.
 They also understood the reasons why the review process was recommending the LPSS be updated.